-The Bend in the Colorado River known as the Colorado River Horseshoe Bend is breathtaking.
-Its unique geological formation creates a 90-degree turn that has puzzled man since we first laid eyes upon it.
+Horseshoe Bend in the Colorado River is truly breathtaking.
+Its unique geological formation creates a 90-degree turn that has puzzled man since we first saw it.

-But if you decide to head out to see this amazing natural formation there are a few tips you should keep in mind before leaving.
-Learn more about the horseshoe bend facts.
+But if you decide to head out to see this unique natural formation, there are a few tips you should keep in mind before leaving.

 - How to get there